When the Bible is taken literally, we end up with Bible-thumping hatred.

 In my Bible-steeped Self Confidence of Truth Knowledge I said, “We disagree on this issue, yes.
 And that means one of us hasn’t come into a right understanding.
 It could be you.
 It could be me.
 I can trust that Truth will make itself known as it always does.”

 He was gracious.
 “Okay, he said.
 Thank you.”

 My friend thanked me for my ignorance.
 He didn’t argue at me, he didn’t even let me know that I had hurt him, though I probably had.
 He just accepted, in his own wisdom, that I still needed time to get to understanding.

 While I didn’t yell my hatred, I did align with Mr. Fritts in my Bible-beliving past.
-And so I looked again at Mr. Fritts.
+And so I turned fresh, memory-pricked eyes on Mr. Fritts.

 This time, I really looked at him as he screamed and yelled and pounded the pulpit.
 I set aside the familiar religious caricature he represented (hateful, Bible-believing Baptist) and looked at him as a human.